scc416/draw-bar-chart/README.md

 ### Credits

-- All the statistics in the demo come from [World Bank](https://www.worldbank.org/en/home)
+- Statistics in the demo are taken from [World Bank](https://www.worldbank.org/en/home)